 are unsafe or that jeopardize the health or safety of district employees or students.
 Building

-administrators will acknowledge receipt of all such notices and will respond within seven (7) days,
+administrators will acknowledge receipt of all such notices and will respond within seven days, in

 The district will only make medical inquiries, require physical exams or keep medical information